 Shastri Slams 30-Year-Old CSK Star's Fitness, Says He Can't Even Play Four Matches On Trot

+Shastri Slams Deepak Chahar's Fitness, Says He Can't Even Play Four Matches On Trot

 Ravi Shastri has slammed CSK star pacer Deepak Chahar's fitness and said that the 30-year-old pacer can't even play four matches on the trot.